raspberrypilearning/encoded-art/en/step_6.md

 --- collapse ---
 ---
-title: Encode and Append to a list
+title: Encode and append to a list
 ---

 --- code ---